lmcai/PhyloHerb/botany2021_tutorial/README.md

 ```
 ### 4. Output

 The batch submission will generate three subdirectories `chl/`, `ITS/`, and `mito/`, each containing Getorganelle output directories named after sample-specific prefixes.
+For detailed descriptions of the output, see [Getorganellel instructions](https://github.com/Kinggerm/GetOrganelle#Instruction)

 ### 5. Assembly QC and visualization with Bandage